N Korea vows stronger attack capabilities over allied drills

 In the past few years, however, South Korea and the United States have canceled or downsized some of their training to support the now-dormant diplomacy on ending the North Korean nuclear crisis or because of the COVID-19 pandemic.

-Inter-Korean ties flourished after North Korea reached out to South Korea and the United States in 2018 for talks on its nuclear program.
-North Korea later cut off ties with South Korea after its larger nuclear diplomacy with the United States stalled in 2019 over disagreements in exchanging the release of crippling U.S.—led sanctions against the North and the North’s denuclearization steps.
+Inter-Korean ties flourished after North Korea reached out to South Korea and the Trump administration in 2018 for talks on its nuclear program.
+North Korea later cut off ties with South Korea following the collapse of the second summit between Kim Jong Un and former President Donald Trump in 2019 over disagreements in exchanging the release of crippling U.S.—led sanctions against the North and the North’s denuclearization steps.